Supersonic-Sites/Condesa/content/services.md

     title_size: big
     title: Creating a Bridge Between Idea & Creation.
     desc_select: true
-    desc: "If you have a totally unique and creative design in mind that isn’t captured by an already existing piece, no problem!
-We’re here to bring your idea to life.
-At Condesa, we can make a piece of jewelry out of anything.
-Sketch your vision out on a napkin, and we can do it.
-The beauty in custom design is finding perfection in the process.
-We relish the opportunity to create something unique and new, something that encapsulates a part of you.
-Choose gold, platinum, palladium, and silver, and any kind of gemstone you can think of (and even ones you can only dream up) for your special design. "
+    desc: >-
+      Whether you have a vague notion or a very detailed idea of a piece of jewelry you want,

+      together we can refine the elements of design, metal and gemstones.
+Create a stunning and

+      unique custom piece with guidance from our experts.
     align: center
     id: none
   - type: divider_half